cotarr/collab-auth/thunderclient/README.md

 This will import an environment named "collab-auth-env".
 This includes the following environment variables for use in testing.

+- After importing the environment, right click and select `Set Active` and a star icon will mark the active environment.

 ```
 auth_host:       "http://127.0.0.1:3500"
 frontend_host:   "http://localhost:3000"